 If you don’t have a lease, now is the time to insist on one.
 You might have been willing to rely on a handshake, but your purchaser won’t be.
 Ideally, the lease should be for a relatively short initial term (i.e. 2-3 years), with a few rights to renew for a similar period.
 This will give your purchaser the most flexibility.
 And more flexibility for your purchaser means more money for you!

 4. Intellectual property ownership

 Registering your name or logo as a trade mark with IP Australia ensures that you have undisputed ownership rights to that branding.
 Certainty of ownership equals value to a potential purchaser.
-And really all you are doing is making the most of what you have already got – you’ve already put the hard work in by developing and promoting the branding.
+And really all you are doing is making the most of what you have already have – you’ve already put the hard work in by developing and promoting your branding.

 Think of this process like a ‘tune up’ for your business.
 Yes, it will take some planning and effort, but it will pay off by attracting more purchasers that can see immediate value.
 And that feeds directly into your ultimate goals: Getting the highest purchase price possible and taking a well-earned break!

 Feel free to use the above ‘hit list’ to get started, then give us a call on 1300 654 590.
 We can help you to map out your current structure or fix up the issues you’ve already identified.
 We’ll also walk you through some of the particular issues that may apply to your business, in your industry.
 Our aim is to set you on the path to selling your business sooner and for the highest price.

 Click here to read more about developing an exit strategy from your business.